msyamkumar/cs220-f20-projects/lab-p2/README.md

 Try writing some expressions to answer the following questions regarding a CS clock:

-* what time will it be 6 hours after 9 o'clock? (run `(9 + 6) % 12` in a cell to find the answer, which is 3 o'clock)
+* What time will it be 6 hours after 9 o'clock? (run `(9 + 6) % 12` in a cell to find the answer, which is 3 o'clock)
-* what time was 2 hours before 1 o'clock? (run `(1 - 2) % 12` in a cell to find the answer, which is 11 o'clock)
+* What time was 2 hours before 1 o'clock? (run `(1 - 2) % 12` in a cell to find the answer, which is 11 o'clock)
-* what time was 4 hours before 2 o'clock?
+* What time was 4 hours before 2 o'clock?
-* what will it be 12 hours after 6 o'clock?
+* What will it be 12 hours after 6 o'clock?
-* what will it be 13 hours after 6 o'clock?
+* What will it be 13 hours after 6 o'clock?
-* what will it be 24 hours after 6 o'clock?
+* What will it be 24 hours after 6 o'clock?
-* what will it be 25 hours after 6 o'clock?
+* What will it be 25 hours after 6 o'clock?